Before we go over the tips on how to launch a startup on a tight budget, we want you to keep in mind a few things:

 - Also, keep in mind discussion feedback, which is collecting responses on forums like Quora or Reddit.

 Apart from interacting with users, it’s also important to get technical expertise and understand how your product will be developed in the future.
-Therefore, find technical consultants who are not only capable of building good software but also do it cost-effectively by understanding your product value and business needs.
+Therefore, find technical consultants who are capable of building good software and do it cost-effectively by understanding your product value and business needs.
 Avoid scenarios where the product development approach is similar to “making stuff for being done.”

 Related Article: How to optimize the process of collecting user feedback?